christiansheridan/GildedRoseKata/readme.md

 3. Note a window pop up which display which line is covered

 # Part 1 - Add tests
-Add test to cover the code 100%.
+Add test and make sure the line of code coverage is 100%.

 DO NOT alter the Item class or Items property.